Academy School District 20

 Academy District 20 is a school district located in El Paso County, Colorado.
 It is in the northern part of Colorado Springs, Colorado and the area surrounding the Air Force Academy.

 In addition to USAFA, the district includes sections of Colorado Springs as well as the Gleneagle census-designated place, much of the Black Forest CDP, and a small piece of Monument.

+Governance

+Academy District 20 has five elected Board of Education members, governing in a council-manager fashion, plus one non-voting liaison appointed by the U.S. Air Force Academy.
+These board members appoint the superintendent and approve budgets for the school district.
+The current Board of Education members are Susan Payne (President), Holly Tripp, Eddie Waldrep, Derrick Wilburn, and Kelli Hawkins, with Col. Gil Wyche II serving as the non-voting U.S. Air Force Academy liaison.
+Hawkins was appointed to the board on September 3, 2026, to fill the vacancy created by the resignation of Amy Shandy.
+She will serve the remainder of Shandy's term, which continues through November 2027.
+The current superintendent is Dr. Susan Field, the eleventh in the school district's history, who has served in an interim capacity since May 2026, pending selection of a permanent successor.